Fairness of Using Fertility Treatments After Adopting

 - Suggested books for children conceived through IVF, egg donation, sperm donation, or surrogacy.

 - Join in person and online support groups that include families where children joined the family in different ways.
 Most adoption support groups have families with kids from both birth and adoption.
 The Creating a Family Facebook Support Group does.
-Creating a Family has a list of adoption support groups broken out by type of adoption and geography.

 - How each family member joined the family should be a casual and easy topic of conversation in your family.
 Start when the kids are young so the parents get practice.